tinyplex/tinybase/site/guides/5_relationships_and_checkpoints/4_using_checkpoints.md

 methods that let you set checkpoints, move between them (altering the underlying Store accordingly), and register listeners for when they change.

+Checkpoints let you undo and redo both keyed value and tabular data changes.

 ## The Basics

 Here's a simple example to show a Checkpoints object in action.
 The `fido` Row